Why Choose Eyelid Surgery?

 What are the long-term effects of eyelid surgery?

-Your final results will appear gradually over several weeks.
-It may take up to a year for incision lines to fully refine and fade.
+Final results develop gradually over several weeks.
+It may take up to a year for incision lines to fully refine and fade; although healing varies.
 Diligent sun protection and consistent use of dark sunglasses are essential for helping your results last.

 Will the results of my eyelid surgery last forever?

-Although eyelid surgery can be expected to correct certain conditions permanently, it does not stop the aging process.
+Although eyelid surgery can be expected to correct certain conditions, it does not stop the aging process.
 Lifelong sun protection, including the use of sunglasses, will help to maintain your results.

 How much does eyelid surgery cost?